Nick Gonzales

-Nicholas Joseph Gonzales (born May 27, 1999) is an American baseball second baseman for the Pittsburgh Pirates of Major League Baseball (MLB).
+Nicholas Joseph Gonzales (born May 27, 1999) is an American professional baseball second baseman for the Pittsburgh Pirates of Major League Baseball (MLB).
 He was selected seventh overall by the Pirates in the 2020 MLB draft and he made his MLB debut in 2023.

 Amateur career

 Gonzales attended Cienega High School in Vail, Arizona.
 He hit .399 with 89 runs batted in (RBIs) for Cienega's baseball team.

 Gonzales enrolled at New Mexico State University and played college baseball for the New Mexico State Aggies.
 As a freshman in 2018, Gonzales hit .347/.425/.596 with nine home runs and 36 RBIs over 57 games.
 He was named the Western Athletic Conference Freshman of the Year.
 As a sophomore in 2019, he led the nation with a .432 batting average.
 He finished the season hitting .432/.532/.773 with 16 home runs and 80 RBIs.
 After the season, he played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod League, where was named the MVP of the league after batting .351 with seven home runs over 42 games, and was named to the league's Hall of Fame in 2025.

 Gonzales entered his junior year in 2020 as a top prospect for the 2020 Major League Baseball draft.
 He batted .448 with 12 home runs over 16 games before the season was cancelled due to the COVID-19 pandemic.